 Instantly check domain name availability.

-2. Choose an eCommerce Platform for the Online Business
+2. Choose a Platform for the Online Business

 There are many options to choose from, each with its own pros and cons.
-Here, we will look at two of the most popular methods – WooCommerce and a website builder.
+Here, we will look at three of the most popular methods – WooCommerce, a website builder, and an eCommerce platform.

 WooCommerce is a plugin built on WordPress, a popular content management system used for creating websites.
 With WooCommerce, you can transform a WordPress site into an online store.